 - B5.1 The Clinical Program shall establish and maintain policies and/or procedures addressing critical aspects of operations and management in addition to those required in B4.
-These documents shall include all elements required by these Standards and shall address at a minimum: - B5.1.1 Recipient evaluation, selection, and treatment. - B5.1.2 Donor and recipient confidentiality. - B5.1.3 Donor and recipient consent. - B5.1.4 Donor screening, testing, eligibility determination, selection, and management. - B5.1.5 Management of donors who require central venous access. - B5.1.6 Administration of the preparative regimen. - B5.1.7 Administration of blood products. - B5.1.8 Administration of HPC and other cellular therapy products, including products under exceptional release.
+These documents shall include all elements required by these Standards and shall address at a minimum: - B5.1.1 Recipient evaluation, selection, and treatment. - B5.1.2 Donor and recipient confidentiality. - B5.1.3 Donor and recipient consent. - B5.1.4 Donor screening, testing, eligibility determination, selection, and management.

-- B5.1.9 Administration of ABO-incompatible products to include a description of the indication for and processing methods to be used for red cell or plasma reduction. - B5.1.10 Duration and conditions of cellular therapy product storage and indications for disposal. - B5.1.11 Hygiene and use of personal protective equipment. - B5.1.12 Disposal of medical and biohazard waste. - B5.1.13 Emergency and disaster plan, including the Clinical Program response. - B5.2 The Clinical Program shall maintain a detailed Standard Operating Procedures Manual that includes a listing of all current Standard Operating Procedures, including title, identifier, and version. - B5.3 Standard Operating Procedures shall be sufficiently detailed and unambiguous to allow qualified staff to follow and complete the procedures successfully.
-Each individual procedure shall include: - B5.3.1 A clearly written description of the objectives. - B5.3.2 A description of equipment and supplies used. - B5.3.3 Acceptable end-points and the range of expected results. - B5.3.4 A stepwise description of the procedure. - B5.3.5 Reference to other Standard Operating Procedures or policies required to perform the procedure. - B5.3.6 Age-specific issues where relevant. - B5.3.7 A reference section listing appropriate literature. - B5.3.8 Documented approval of each procedure by the Clinical Program Director or designated physician prior to implementation and every two years thereafter. - B5.3.9 Documented approval of each procedural modification by the Clinical Program Director or designated physician prior to implementation. - B5.3.10 Reference to a current version of orders, worksheets, reports, labels, and forms.
+B5.1.5 Management of donors who require central venous access.
+B5.1.6 Administration of the preparative regimen.
+B5.1.7 Administration of blood products.
+B5.1.8 Administration of HPC and other cellular therapy products, including products under exceptional release.
+B5.1.9 Administration of ABO-incompatible products to include a description of the indication for and processing methods to be used for red cell or plasma reduction.
+B5.1.10 Management of toxicities of immune effector cellular therapies, including cytokine release syndrome and central nervous system complications.
+B5.1.11 Duration and conditions of cellular therapy product storage and indications for disposal.
+B5.1.12 Hygiene and use of personal protective equipment.
+B5.1.13 Disposal of medical and biohazard waste.
+B5.1.14 Emergency and disaster plan, including the Clinical Program response.
+B5.2 inclu Clinical Program shall maintain a detailed Standard Operating Procedures Manual that des a listing of all current Standard Operating Procedures, including title, identifier, version.
+B5.3 quali Standard Operating Procedures shall be sufficiently detailed and unambiguous to allow qualified staff to follow and complete the procedures successfully.
+Each individual procedure shall include: B5.3.1 A clearly written description of the objectives.
+B5.3.2 A description of equipment and supplies used.
+B5.3.3 Acceptable end-points and the range of expected results.
+B5.3.4 A stepwise description of the procedure.
+B5.3.4 B5.3.5 A stepwise description of the procedure.
+Reference to other Standard Operating Procedures or policies required to perform the procedure.
+Reference to other Standard Operating Procedures or policies required to perform